Bayvarol Synthetic Pyrethroid

 Avoid contact with skin

-Wear gauntlet length chemical resistant gloves
+Wear gauntlet length chemical-resistant gloves

 Wash hands after use